rust-lang/blog.rust-lang.org/content/inside-rust/clippy-warming-up/index.md

 On a team meeting, we concluded that the results of the feature freeze were positive enough to warrant a future one.
 The cadence and duration of these is still being decided.

-58% of all pull requests by new contributors were opened by the same person.
-This single contributor opened 114 pull requests of the total 195.
+58% of all pull requests by new contributors (114 out of the total 195) were opened by the same person.
 We held a meeting with her ([ada4a] on Github) to iron out some of the details of the codebase and our procedures for new contributors.
 We are currently analyzing that meeting in order to improve the experience for future and current contributors.